 The Western Blot test unfortunately must go through a middle man(antibodies) to determine if Lyme Disease is present.
 Results are at the mercy of the bacteria's ability to hide.
 Negative test results should never be taken in their entirety if symptoms of Lyme Disease are present and all other major illness have been ruled out.

-Disclaimer: The test results shown on this page are not intended to diagnose, prevent, treat or cure any illness.
+Disclaimer: The information shown on this page is not intended to diagnose, prevent, treat or cure any illness.
 Determination of your results should be discussed with your doctor.
 Diagnosis should not be based on laboratory results alone.
 Results should be interpreted in conjunction with clinical symptoms and patient history.